magnuschatt/busbus/README.md

 * It's built for scale (if that would become and issue).
 * Eventual consistency is okay when dealing with this kind of non-critical bus data.

+## Conclusion
+I'm quite happy about the overall quality of the backend, which is also where my experience lies.
+I underestimated the amount of problems I would have with the frontend.
+In hindsight: combining limited CSS knowledge with experimental kotlin javascript was as challenging as it was exciting.

+If I had more time I would put my focus on automated tests now that the architecture has settled place.